 Interns assist with research projects and administrative tasks including preparing artists’ bibliographies and biographies and responding to general inquiries from scholars and the public about artists and artworks.
 Interns may also assist with writing gallery labels, data entry, copying articles, typing, ﬁling, and preparing correspondence.
-Applicants should include writing samples with application.
+Applicants should include a one- to two-page writing sample from an academic paper with application.
 Candidates must have excellent organizational skills and be detail oriented.
 They should also have computer and administrative skills.

 Fundraising and Membership

 Interns participate in a wide variety of the Development department’s day-to-day activities.
 Duties can include drafting proposals to corporations, foundations and government-funding sources, writing reports and conducting research on prospective funding sources, organizing direct mailings, and helping to maintain the membership database.
 Interns also offer support to staff working events and previews.
-Candidates should have computer and administrative skills, and include writing samples with application.
+Candidates should have computer and administrative skills, and include a one- to two-page writing sample from an academic paper or funding proposal with their application.

 By assisting in the production of catalogues, gallery guides, invitations, calendars, and ads, interns gain exposure to all aspects of museum publishing.
 Speciﬁc responsibilities include proofreading, editing, and some writing and research.
 Candidates must be detail oriented and have excellent organizational skills.
-Applicants should include writing samples and may be asked to take a proofreading test as part of the application process.
-Not available for the winter/spring term.
+Applicants should include a one- to two-page writing sample from an academic paper and may be asked to take a proofreading test as part of the application process.
+Not available for the summer term.

 Interns provide organizational and on-site support for several educational programs, which may include lectures by artists, panel discussions, classes and workshops for adults, school programs, family programs, arts camp, and guide-training sessions.
 Interns perform general departmental duties, such as preparation of program packets, educational materials, research, correspondence, and scheduling.
 Candidates must have excellent organizational and basic computer skills, and should be comfortable interacting with the public.
 Candidates should have research experience or previously worked with children.